DataDog/documentation/content/en/logs/guide/correlate-your-full-stack-data.md

 #### Why?

-Database logs are often hard to contextualize due to queries similarities, variable anonymization and high usage.
+Database logs are often hard to contextualize due to query similarities, variable anonymization, and high usage.

 For example, production slow queries are hard to reproduce and analyze without investing a lot of time and resources.
 Let's correlate slow query analysis with traces.